Tuesday, 28 June 2016

 I resent this.
 As I explained in my previous piece, I was a Brexit supporter myself only a few years ago, and I refuse to accept that everyone who voted that way is a thick bastard.
 The unfair voting system in Britain means that most people are effectively disenfranchised and this was their only chance to protest.
 There has also been a feeling that English identity is denigrated.
 This is not imaginary.
 There’s a pic doing the rounds on social media today that shows lots of supposedly delicious European food on one side, and on the other, a solitary can of baked beans.
 I grew up on a traditional British diet, and my mother was a wonderful cook.
 I found the picture offensive.
 Racism is the big taboo of the liberal – unless it is against the English (or the Americans).
 That, it seems, is OK.
 So I understand why people voted Out.

-However, as Huffpost and others have reported, the Leave vote has led to a perceptible uptick in harassment and hate crime, with EU nationals (and non-white British people) being screamed at and asked when they are going home.
+That does not mean voting for Brexit was a good idea.
+And as Huffpost and others have reported, the Leave vote has led to a perceptible uptick in harassment and hate crime, with EU nationals (and non-white British people) being screamed at and asked when they are going home.
 This won’t, in the end, protect British or English identity; it will destroy it.
 As a German friend pointed out in a sincere and decent blog post (A Letter to English Racists) on June 27, for Germans, the racist crimes of one generation undermined the sense of identity of those that followed.

 Moreover, while I can’t condemn Brexit voters wholesale, they should not be wholly off the hook.
 They are not all racist bigots, of course.
 But they have accepted lies and ignored facts, just as Germans did in the 1930s.
 Within 24 hours of the vote Leave leader Daniel Hannan staggered the BBC’s Evan Davis by admitting frankly on air that Brexit wouldn’t stop free movement from the EU, at least not if we want access to the single market.
 Meanwhile Boris Johnson wrote in the Telegraph on June 26 that: “British people will still be able to go and work in the EU; to live; to travel; to study; to buy homes and to settle down.”
-This won’t be possible unless EU nationals can do the same in Britain.
-Either Johnson is lying, or this bitter referendum has been for nothing.
+But this won’t be possible unless EU nationals can do the same in Britain.
+So either Johnson is lying, or this bitter referendum has been for nothing.
 As for the claim that pulling out would give us an extra £350 million a week to spend on the NHS, Nigel Farage now admits that won’t happen (and anyway, the figure was spurious).

 But what is important is not that the Brexit leaders lied.
 It is that the facts did not matter.
 Michael Gove said the country was fed up with “experts”.
 When the Institute for Fiscal Studies warned that there could be a big financial black hole in the event of a Brexit, Nigel Farage said it was biased because it was part-funded by the EU.
 The IFS does get about 10% of its funding from the European Research Council, but this is a highly reputable funding agency and five of its grant recipients have gone on to win Nobel Prizes.
 Anyone with Internet access could have found this out in five minutes, as I did.
 They didn’t bother.
 Let it be said, Cameron and Osborne were at it as well – as Peter Oborne pointed out back in May.
 But for barefaced lying, the Brexiteers took the biscuit.